pgvalle/Stonker/README.md

 ## Technology Stack

 - **SQLite3** - I demanded persistence, and sqlite already does the heavylifting of data manipulation for you.
-- **NodeJS** - Using it would improve my portfolio since It's javascript is a big name and I have never played much with it before this project.
+- **NodeJS** - Using it would improve my portfolio.
+  Javascript is a big name and I have never played much with it before this project.
-- **[yagop/node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)** - Initially, I considered WhatsApp, because here in Brazil **EVERYONE** has a Whatsapp account.
+- **[yagop/node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)** - Initially, I considered WhatsApp,
+  because here in Brazil **EVERYONE** has a Whatsapp account.
   But all the options I had required stuff like creating an account or having a spare phone number.
   Telegram turned out to be a better option.
 - **[gregtuc/StockSocket](https://github.com/gregtuc/StockSocket)** - Provides real-time stock data updates via websockets.
   It's archived, but it works.
+- **[Docker](https://www.docker.com/)** - A friend of mine suggested me to use docker.
+  I think it was a great idea.

 ## Future Improvements